Last verified: 17 days ago

 What the Science Says

-Cayenne pepper extract comes from hot chili peppers and gets its activity from capsaicin, the compound that makes peppers spicy.
-It is most commonly used in weight management supplements, where it may slightly increase calorie burning (thermogenesis) and temporarily reduce appetite — though these effects tend to be small and short-lived.
-Some people also use it topically for pain relief, where capsaicin has a more established track record, but oral supplement use for metabolism is far less proven.
+Cayenne pepper extract comes from hot chili peppers and contains capsaicin, the compound that makes peppers spicy.
+It is most commonly used in weight management supplements because capsaicin may temporarily raise body temperature and metabolic rate, and may slightly reduce appetite — effects sometimes called 'thermogenesis.'
+It is also used topically for pain relief, though oral supplement doses for metabolism support are generally modest in effect.

 What It Doesn't Do